Updated June 2021

 Muriel Spark, Memento Mori.
 Great black humor.

 Don DeLillo, White Noise.
-Whacked-out deadpan black humor, perfect for 80’s America.
+Like an advanced version of Walker Percy’s Love in the Ruins–a whacked-out deadpan study of the richness and precarity of human thinking, perfect for technology-addled American consumer culture.
 Other very impressive DeLillos include Libra (even though it’s a Lee Harvey Oswald reconstruction) and Mao II.
 I also recommend Running Dog and Cosmopolis.

 Milan Kundera, The Unbearable Lightness of Being.
 The book that gave “philosophical novel” a good name again.